Table of Contents

 </style>

-We can extend the previous example to add a new color for the logo color and assign that variable to the .c-logo__link
+For example, extend the previous snippet to add a new logo color and apply it to .c-logo__link

 <style>